mollymadden/one-good-street-frontend/README.md

 The outcome is that John is able to dispose of his shower stool in a responsible and meaningful way while Jane's client is not burdened with the potential steep financial costs of purchasing aged care equipment and can reap the benefits of using John's unwanted equipment.

+#### Case Study 2 - Person who wishes to volunteer (Based on communication with Matiu Bush)

+##### Lynne - volunteer
+Lynne is has an ageing mother and a leading member of society.
+Lynne has great skills in communication, time management, is resourceful and is digital literate.
+She has made use of the Library of Care Things for her mother and wishes to contritube back as a volunteer.
+Lynne decides to use the get involved form to offer her help.

+##### One Good Street
+One Good Street receives Lynne's form and discusses with her potential opportunities she can be involved in, such as communicating with people interested in requesting or donating items to the Library of Care Things.

+The outcome is that Lynne feels like she can contribute back to society and One Good Street has another set of hands to help out.

 #### Visitors
 Those who visit the site and wish to see what it is about and get a feel if it is suitable for their needs.
 They may be visiting as they are interested in requesting equipment or donating items.
 They may also be interested in requesting or donating items on behalf of a relative or client.
 Visitors may also be wanting to help out as a volunteer and are seeking guidance about the skills or items they can offer.